Creating Standards for Climate Experiments

 Eco-ICE studies whether making Arctic sea ice thicker could harm ocean life and creates tools to help decision-makers work out if climate projects are safe.

-I joined BAS in 2021.
-Previously I worked at the Met Office, initially in the Polar Climate group (working on sea ice model development) before moving to the Ocean Forecasting group.
-Prior to this, I was a Senior Research Assistant for 2 years at the University of Liverpool, which followed on from my PhD in Physical Oceanography at the same university.
-Before this, I completed my undergraduate degree in Geophysical Sciences at the University of East Anglia.
+Alison joined British Antarctic Survey in 2021.
+Previously she worked at the Met Office, initially in the Polar Climate group (working on sea ice model development) before moving to the Ocean Forecasting group.
+Prior to this, she was a Senior Research Assistant at the University of Liverpool, which followed on from her PhD in Physical Oceanography at the same university.

 ORCID profile – which includes publications pre-2024 which are not listed below.